-To get started, thread your needle with a fairly long length of thread, as it can use more than you first expect.
+To get started, thread your needle with a fairly long length of thread, as this stitch can use more than you first expect.

-Continue to follow the outside shape, working stitches on alternate sides until the shape is filled.
+Continue to follow the outside shape, working stitches on alternate sides until you have filled the shape.
 You can either place the stitches close to each other or spaced out a little, for different effects.

 Try to keep the stitches that go down in the center lined up as best you can.
 This results in a nice smooth vein line.